 Revised 11.29.22 Collection and Use of PII Our primary goals in collecting information are to provide and improve our services, to administer your use of the Services (including your Account, if you are an Account holder), and to enable you to enjoy and easily navigate our services.
 Here are some examples of the types of PII we may collect and how we may use it.
 How we collect and use information

-- When you register for a basic account we collect your email address, and date of birth. (“Personally Identifiable Information” or “PII”).
+- When you register for a basic account we collect your email address, and the date of birth you provide. (“Personally Identifiable Information” or “PII”).

 - For additional Services beyond the basic account, we may ask you for additional information.

 - We also use PII to help us develop, deliver, and improve our Services.

 - Google analytics data is used to improve our app and delivery of our content,